Joelius300/HeatingDataMonitor/Readme.md

 The Raspberry Pi is connected to the heating unit via [RS232](https://en.wikipedia.org/wiki/RS-232) using a [ModMyPi Serial HAT](https://www.pi-shop.ch/modmypi-serial-hat-rs232).
 The data management below EF Core is done with [PostgreSQL](https://www.postgresql.org/).

-I'm using this application as an opportunity to gain experience in several areas including front- and backend web development, database management, hosting and server management (on linux), code management (git & GitHub), working with hardware (Raspberry Pi & RS232) and probably more.
+I'm using this application as an opportunity to gain experience in several areas including front- and backend web development, database management, hosting and server management (on a small scale with linux), code management (git & GitHub), working with hardware (Raspberry Pi & RS232) and probably more.

 # Goal
 The app isn't finished yet.
 The end-goal is to have the following features: